110 film: History

 The 110 cartridge was introduced by Kodak in 1972 with Kodak Pocket Instamatic cameras with Kodachrome-X, Ektachrome-X, Kodacolor II, and Verichrome Pan film.
 The new pocket-sized cameras became immediately popular, and soon displaced competing subminiature cameras, such as the Minolta 16 series, from the market.
 The 110 film width is 16 mm.
-A four frame strip measures 111 mm.
+A four-frame strip measures 111 mm.

 The 16 mm film width allowed Kodachrome film in 110 size to be processed on the existing processing machines that processed movie films in the Standard 8 mm film and 16 mm film sizes.

 Fujifilm stopped manufacturing 110 format film in September 2009.

 Lomography re-commenced 110 film production in 2011.
-As of mid-2021, they offer 110 Black and White, Color Negative, and Color Slide (Peacock) films, among others.
+As of 2024, they offer 110 Black and White, Color Negative, and a variety of experimental stocks such as Lomochrome Purple and Metropolis.

 Estes Industries has long marketed several model rockets, the most notable being the Astrocam, with a simple 110 camera in the nose; the shutter is triggered when the nose cone separates from the rocket body.